 The main design strategy was to convert the snowmobile to be most successful at the competition.
-This year's competition scoring is more in line with CH2M Hill Polar Services' desires.
-Currently, over 57% of the events relate directly to their needs.
+This year's competition scoring is more in line with National Science Foundation (NSF) contractor desires.
+Currently, over 57% of the events relate directly to their needs to support arctic research.
+The restriction of the accumulator size is an interesting complexity, however, the 8 kW-h size has been successful in doing 14 mi runs in Greenland.
 The acceleration event has been deleted and the objective handling event has been modified.
 Even though the acceleration event is gone, we still wanted a high power density battery for the straight-aways, which would benefit our machine on the objective handling track.
-As we expected, lithium battery prices have lowered from last year's levels by one-third, which fit in nicely with our light-weight inexpensive chassis.
+We were unsuccessful in obtaining cutting-edge batteries that boasted mass energy density of over 300 W h/kg.
+These included sodium, semiconductor batteries.
+What we settled on was an inexpensive pack of lithium cobalt (LiCoO2), which fit in nicely with our lightweight inexpensive chassis.
 This keeps our overall cost low for our final Manufacturer's Suggested Retail Price (MSRP).

 Second, we had the incentive to keep the modification as simple as possible while using available and affordable parts.
 The parts needed to be low cost yet durable.
 Emphasis was added on using "off the shelf" components that are common to equipment such as electric forklifts and other electric vehicles.
 This not only would keep the MSRP low, but allow repeatability and ease for a pre-fabricated kit to be manufactured, so other users could enjoy and benefit from the use of an electric snowmobile.
 Although electric sleds have been emphasized in past competitions as tools for research purposes, our sled would also be ideal for the general public.
 Uses could include transportation to work in rural areas, checking trap-lines, subsistence hunting and fishing, and grooming ski and dog sled trails.
-Bottom line, we wanted a snowmobile that riders would want to use.
+We wanted a snowmobile that riders would want to use.
 Consumers are mostly interested in cost and range, and we feel we have achieved a snowmobile that meets those criteria.

 Historically, it is interesting to note that dog mushing had been a common transportation choice in Alaska until the mid-1970s.
 Dog teams were used by the Postal Service in remote villages until the 1960s.
-The Army (Figure 1) and the National Park Service maintained sled dog teams for rescue missions or patrolling in remote areas.
+The U.S. Army (Figure 1) and the National Park Service maintained sled dog teams for rescue missions or patrolling in remote areas.
 Denali National Park still employs a dog team today since motorized vehicles are not allowed in certain areas of the Park.
 With the advent of the snowmobile.
-Alaskans and other northern locales became enamored with this new machine; however, travel could be dangerous if the snowmobile broke down or ran out of fuel.
+Alaskans and other northern locals became enamored with this new machine; however, travel could be dangerous if the snowmobile broke down or ran out of fuel.
 An electric snowmobile offers a few different options.
 While the batteries may run out, the machine probably is not too far away from help.
 Also, the snowmobile could be equipped with an on-board emergency generator to provide enough power to limp home.
-But perhaps the most exciting option would for the machine to carry either a hydro or wind turbine that could be setup when the snowmobile was stationary.
+But perhaps the most exciting option would be for the machine to carry either a hydro or wind turbine that could be setup when the snowmobile was stationary.
 The use of portable solar panels was also considered, but solar is not a viable option for several reasons.
 Arctic regions enjoy little sunlight in the winter, and current solar panel technology is very inefficient and would require a trailer that is 12 m (40 ft) long to accommodate the number of panels required.